SICKAG/sick_scan_xd/doc/sick_scansegment_xd_sopas_examples.md

 # SOPAS support for sick_scan_segment_xd

 On ROS-1 and ROS-2, sick_scan_segment_xd provides ros service `ColaMsg` to send CoLa commands to the lidar.
-Using this service, filters can be applied to multiScan136 lidars during runtime.
+Using this service, filters can be applied to multiScan136 and picoScan150 lidars during runtime.

 Examples on ROS-1:
 ```